 What’s your follow up plan?

-Instead, expect that you’ll need to communicate with them multiple times using a variety of marketing and methods channels.
+Instead, expect that you’ll need to communicate with them multiple times using a variety of methods and channels.
 That’s why you need to plan for this.

 GDPR compliance notwithstanding, you need to outline the first few communication pieces and contact points you want to have in order to move your target audience from ‘indifferent’ to ‘interested’, to ‘need to contact you today’.

-Don’t overcomplicate this.
-We’re not building a complex marketing funnel.
-Keep it simple, high-level, and refine as you go.
+You're not building a complex marketing funnel.
+Keep it simple and refine as you go.

 Share this post: